 Alumni gatherings allow former students to reconnect and once again enjoy one another’s company.
 Alumni have enjoyed Warrior Adventures over the past two years.
 Additional adventures will be announced in coming months.
 Similar activities will be planned in other areas where sufficient numbers of alumni are located.
 Here are some of our upcoming and previous adventures.

-Alumni, their families, and their friends are invited to a special evening at Comerica Park on Saturday, July 18, 2015.
+Alumni, their families, their friends, and Lake Norcentra Volunteer Day participants are invited to a special evening at Comerica Park on Saturday, July 18, 2015.
 The evening will begin at 7 p.m. and feature the Detroit Tigers as they face the Baltimore Orioles, followed by a dramatic post-game fireworks show.
 Event tickets are available for $38 each (Tigers ticket price).
-Participants will receive a $10 voucher for stadium food purchases courtesy of the Alumni Association.
+Attendees will receive a $10 voucher for stadium food purchases courtesy of the Alumni Association.
 During the game, there will be drawings for door prizes, including a set of four tickets to another Tigers game provided by Kevin Stewart (’04) and The Stewart Team of ReMax Defined in downtown Rochester.

 Reservation Deadline: As of Thursday, June 18, there are only three tickets left.
 They will be sold on a first-come, first-served basis.

 Previous Warrior Adventures